lanl/vpic-kokkos/README.md

 3) Build the project by passing the CMake option `-DBUILD_INTERNAL_KOKKOS=ON`.
 This will request VPIC to build and handle Kokkos for you.
 4) If you want GPU functionally, also pass `-DENABLE_KOKKOS_CUDA=ON`.

 This should give you a simple working of the code, but be aware it does come with caveats.
+Most notably, one is expected to main a version of Kokkos per target device (one per GPU device, one per CPU platform, etc), where as the above builds for the specific platform that you're currently on.
+Additionally, the above approach can be quite brittle when changing compile flags between builds because Kokkos doesn't treat CMake as a first class citizen (set to change in early 2020)

 # Vector Particle-In-Cell (VPIC) Project